annamastag/german-hhws-hospital-admissions/README.md

 - included ICD-10 codes;
 - excluded ICD-10 codes; and
 - whether each variable was included in the final analyses.

+## `public_holidays_2000-2022.csv´

+This file contains all nationwide and state-specific statutory public holidays in Germany from 2000 through 2022, including the date, holiday name, and applicable federal state or region.
+The file was used to construct the district-day public-holiday indicator included in the time-series models.

 ## Data availability